MERC vs. MAGN, MATV, PACK, RYAM, VIRC, ILAG, DSY, ITP, SUZ, and REYN

 Magnera has a beta of 1.66, meaning that its stock price is 66% more volatile than the S&P 500.
 Comparatively, Mercer International has a beta of 1.05, meaning that its stock price is 5% more volatile than the S&P 500.

 76.9% of Magnera shares are owned by institutional investors.
 Comparatively, 85.8% of Mercer International shares are owned by institutional investors.
-2.3% of Magnera shares are owned by insiders.
-Comparatively, 1.0% of Mercer International shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+2.3% of Magnera shares are owned by company insiders.
+Comparatively, 1.0% of Mercer International shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Summary

-Mercer International beats Magnera on 10 of the 17 factors compared between the two stocks.
+Magnera and Mercer International tied by winning 7 of the 14 factors compared between the two stocks.

 Get Mercer International News Delivered to You Automatically